A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 The dogs are intelligent, obedient, and courageous.

-The hybrid or designer dogs, known as Labrador Pitbull mixes, lab pit mixes, Pitadors, Pitador retrievers, or Labrabulls, come in various coat colors.
+The hybrid or designer breed dogs, known as Labrador Pitbull mixes, lab pit mixes, Pitadors, Pitador retrievers, or Labrabulls, come in various coat colors.
 Still, the most common is black with white accents.

 They have short, sparse coats and don’t do well in extreme weather conditions.